PARTNERSHIPS & WINTERSPORTS

 Protect Our Winters & ISPO

 Once a year, ISPO happens.
-ISPO is the world’s largest trade show in the (action) sports industry, and it takes place every January or February in Munich.
+ISPO is the world’s largest trade show in the (action) sports industry, and it takes place every November in Munich.

-As the founder here at The Action Sports Translator – a translation company that specializes in the action sports and outdoors industry – ISPO is one event I always make sure to attend.
+As the founder here at The Action Sports Translator – the world’s top sports translation agency, specializing in the action sports and outdoors industry – ISPO is one event I always make sure to attend.

 It’s great to meet clients in person after exchanging hundreds of emails, catching up with friends, and start new partnerships.